mandalaNikhil/SDE-assignment/README.md

-### Acknowledgments

-* `npm` is configured to use the **npm Public Registry** at [https://registry.npmjs.org](https://registry.npmjs.org) by default; Usage of this registry is subject to **Terms of Use** available at [https://npmjs.com/policies/terms](https://npmjs.com/policies/terms)
-* You can configure `npm` to use any other compatible registry you prefer.
-You can read more about configuring third-party registries [here](https://docs.npmjs.com/cli/v7/using-npm/registry)

 ### OVERVIEW:-

 REST stands for REpresentational State Transfer.
 When a RESTful API is called, the server will transfer to the client a representation of the state of the requested resource.
-For example, when a developer calls OpenWeather API to fetch weather for a specific city (the resource), the API will return the state of that city, including the temperature, humidity, wind speed, current forecast, extended forecast, and more.
-The representation of the state can be in a JSON format, and for most web APIs, this is indeed the case.
 Other possible data formats include XML or HTML.
-What does the server does when you call it depends on two things that you need to provide to the server:
+Two things that you need to provide to the server:
 1. An identifier for the resource. – This is the URL for the resource, also known as the endpoint.
-In fact, URL stands for Uniform Resource Locator.
 2. The operation you want the server to perform on that resource, in the form of an HTTP method.
     The common HTTP methods are GET, POST, PUT, and DELETE.
  ### Requirements::-
 created a file called app.js which will be the main entry point to the application, and we installed a few dependencies that are essential to start our application.
 These dependencies are: